You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Macrobid is a drug marketed by Almatica and is included in one NDA.

 The generic ingredient in MACROBID is nitrofurantoin; nitrofurantoin, macrocrystalline.
 There are twenty drug master file entries for this compound.
-Thirty-two suppliers are listed for this compound.
+Twenty-nine suppliers are listed for this compound.
 Additional details are available on the nitrofurantoin; nitrofurantoin, macrocrystalline profile page.

 AI Deep Research